Riemannian Penrose inequality via Nonlinear Potential Theory: Proof of the Riemannian Penrose inequality for a single black hole

 Using~\cite[Theorem~1.2]{FM} (see also~\cite[Theorem~5.6]{Ago_Fog_Maz_2}) and letting $p \to 1^+$, there holds

 Indeed, assumption (iii) easily implies (see ~\cite[Lemma~4.1]{HI}) that $\pa M$ is also {\em outward minimizing}, meaning that for any smooth domain $E$ containing $\pa M$ it holds $|\pa M| \leq |\pa E|$.
-Using this piece of information, the Riemannian Penrose inequality simply follows by letting $p\to 1^+$ in inequality~\eqref{carlo1}.
-However, for the sake of completeness, we provide with the following lemma an explicit lower bound for the $p$--capacity of $\pa M$ in terms of its area $|\pa M|$, that is clearly sufficient for our purposes, once it is combined with estimate~\eqref{xu4}.
+Using this piece of information, the Riemannian Penrose inequality simply follows by letting $p\to 1^+$ in inequality~\eqref{carlo1} {(we underline that this passage to the limit is the reason why we cannot treat the equality case as in~\cite{bray1} and~\cite{HI}).} However, for the sake of completeness, we provide with the following lemma an explicit lower bound for the $p$--capacity of $\pa M$ in terms of its area $|\pa M|$, that is clearly sufficient for our purposes, once it is combined with estimate~\eqref{xu4}.

 \begin{lemma} Under the assumptions of Theorem~\ref{RPI}, we have that

 for some positive constant $C_{\mathrm{Sob}}>0$. \end{lemma} \begin{proof} As $(M,g)$ is asymptotically flat, it supports a Sobolev inequality (see~\cite[Theorem~3.2]{PST14} for details), that is, there exists a constant $C_{\mathrm{Sob}}>0$ such that